Mrpatekful/supervised-translation/README.md

 # Neural machine translation

-Minimalist implementation of supervised neural machine translation on multi30k dataset with seq2seq architecture, attention mechanism and beam search in pytorch.
-My forked [version](https://github.com/Mrpatekful/text) of torchtext is used as dataloader.
+Supervised neural machine translation on english-german multi30k dataset with seq2seq architecture, luong-style general attention mechanism and beam search in pytorch.
+I employ label smoothing and mixture of softmaxes with several other tweaks for better results.
+My forked [version](https://github.com/Mrpatekful/text) of torchtext is used as dataloader during training.

 ## References